I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 As an example, travelling through Buenos Aires to an Antarctic expedition ship, I separated, in the same suitcase, compression packs for all the antarctic clothing, so I only needed to open them once onboard the cruise ship.

-Remember PACK LIGHT, always keep under the maximum suitcase weight of 23 kg (20 kg is a nice safe target).
+Remember ALWAYS PACK LIGHT, always keep under the maximum suitcase weight of 23 kg (20 kg is a nice safe target).
 Try to limit the number of clothes, and use the hotel washing and dry-cleaning service (and/or wash by hand).

 Always read the fine print, and if possible check out travel reviews and any videos, etc. This includes any video reviews of the airports and lounges visited, and aircraft used.